Albert Cash Account Agreement

 NO ARBITRATION SHALL PROCEED ON A CLASS, REPRESENTATIVE, OR COLLECTIVE BASIS EVEN IF THE DISPUTE OR DISPUTES THAT ARE THE SUBJECT OF THE ARBITRATION HAD PREVIOUSLY BEEN ASSERTED (OR COULD HAVE BEEN ASSERTED) IN A COURT AS CLASS REPRESENTATIVE, OR COLLECTIVE ACTIONS IN A COURT.
 Unless consented to in writing by all parties to the arbitration, no party to the arbitration may join, consolidate, or otherwise bring claims for or on behalf of two or more individuals or unrelated corporate entities in the same arbitration unless those persons are parties to a single transaction.
 Unless consented to in writing by all parties to the arbitration, an award in arbitration shall determine the rights and obligations of such parties only, and only with respect to the claims in arbitration, and shall not (a) determine the rights, obligations, or interests of anyone other than all parties to the arbitration, or resolve any Dispute of anyone other than any such party; nor (b) make an award for the benefit of, or against, anyone other than any such party.
 No administrator or arbitrator shall have the power or authority to waive, modify, or fail to enforce this specific paragraph, and any attempt to do so, whether by rule, policy, arbitration decision or otherwise, shall be invalid and unenforceable.
 If this specific paragraph is held unenforceable in its entirety, then the entirety of this “Dispute Resolution by Binding Arbitration” section will be deemed void.
 Except as provided in the preceding sentence, this “Dispute Resolution by Binding Arbitration” section will survive any termination of this Agreement.

-The arbitration will be administered by the American Arbitration Association (“AAA”) in accordance with the Consumer Arbitration Rules and Mediation Procedures (the “AAA Rules”) then in effect, except as modified by this “Dispute Resolution by Binding Arbitration” section.
-In the case of a conflict between the rules and policies of the administrator and this “Dispute Resolution by Binding Arbitration” section, this “Dispute Resolution by Binding Arbitration” section shall control, subject to countervailing law, unless all parties to the arbitration consent to have the rules and policies of the administrator apply.
-(The AAA Rules are available at https://www.adr.org/Rules) The Federal Arbitration Act will govern the interpretation and enforcement of this “Dispute Resolution by Binding Arbitration” section.
+The arbitration will be administered by the Judicial Arbitration and Mediation Services, Inc. (“JAMS”) in accordance with the JAMS Arbitration Rules and Procedures then in effect (“JAMS Rules”), except as modified by this “Dispute resolution by binding arbitration” section.
+In the case of a conflict between the rules and policies of the administrator and this “Dispute resolution by binding arbitration” section, this “Dispute resolution by binding arbitration” section shall control, subject to countervailing law, unless all parties to the arbitration consent to have the rules and policies of the administrator apply.
+(JAMS Rules are available at https://www.jamsadr.com/adr-rules-procedures/) The Federal Arbitration Act will govern the interpretation and enforcement of this “Dispute resolution by binding arbitration” section.

-A party who desires to initiate arbitration must provide the other party with a written Demand for Arbitration as specified in the AAA Rules.
-(The AAA provides a general Demand for Arbitration and a separate Affidavit For Waiver of Fees for qualifying individuals.)
-The arbitrator will be either a retired judge or an attorney licensed to practice law and will be selected by the parties from the AAA’s roster of arbitrators.
-If the parties are unable to agree upon an arbitrator within seven (7) days of delivery of the Demand for Arbitration, then the AAA will appoint the arbitrator in accordance with the AAA Rules.
+A party who desires to initiate arbitration must provide all other parties with a written demand for arbitration as described in JAMS Rules.
+The arbitrator will be either a retired judge or an attorney licensed to practice law and will be selected by the parties from JAMS’s roster of arbitrators.
+If the parties are unable to agree upon an arbitrator within seven (7) days of delivery of the demand for arbitration, then JAMS will appoint the arbitrator in accordance with JAMS Rules.
 No party may initiate arbitration, however, unless that party has completed the initial dispute resolution process set forth above.

 Arbitration Location and Procedure